denis-cohen/denis-cohen.github.io/research/eraipvrr.md

 ---
 layout: page
 title: Economic Risk, Anti-Immigration Preferences, and Voting for the Radical Right
 ---

+#### Economic Risk, Anti-Immigration Preferences, and Voting for the Radical Right
 While extensive research stresses the importance of economic insecurity and immigration- skeptic nativism for radical right support, little is known about the synergy between economic and attitudinal explanations.
 In this paper, I make the case for